necojackarc/dotfiles/README.md

 $ git clone https://github.com/necojackarc/dotfiles ~/dotfiles
 ```

-Before next steps, If you don't want to overwrite your some ``dotfiles``, please modify the ``dotfilesLink.sh``.
+Before next steps, if you don't want to overwrite your some ``dotfiles``, please modify the ``dotfilesLink.sh``.
 It create some simple symbolic links at your home directory.

 When you are ready, execute the following commands.